5 Brilliant Mobile User Experience Design Examples

 The issue is evidenced by a recent survey from Kony that found that 50% of developer and designer respondents said their apps weren’t approved due to mobile UX design issues – not because of problems with functionality, according to a Computerworld article.

 Here’s a look at five apps that have made strides in getting the mobile user experience design right, making them some of the most successful apps on the app store.
+Make sure you get this right while hiring an app design agency to build your mobile UX design.

 “If you build it, they will come” isn’t actually true when it comes to apps.
 You also need to make it easy and intuitive for users to access the app.
 Instagram does just that by offering users three registration/login options, according to a recent Optimizely post.